XFML Core — eXchangeable Faceted Metadata Language

 3.11 Published subject indicator concept

-The psi or published subject indicator is a link to a (preferrably human readable) resource that defines this topic.
+The psi or published subject indicator is a link to a (preferably human readable) resource that defines this topic.
 It is pretty much the same as a psi in topicmaps.
 Only one topic in a map can point to one psi (if not the two topics would be identical).
 A topic can have multiple psi's.
 The idea is that, if two topics in two different maps have the same psi, then an application will know for sure they are identical.

 3.12 XFML document concept